pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

 npm install --save-exact express@4.13.4
 ```

-However, that's something you have to remember (and know).
-On the other hand, Yarn does it automatically for you.
+However, that's something you have to know and keep in the back of your head.
+On the other hand, Yarn does this "caret-handling" for you.
 If this is something you want, it depends of your preferences and the libraries you're using.

 Moving forward, if you already have a `package.json` file, you can install the dependencies with:
 ```